Logical Fallacy

 Loaded Question Fallacy

-Asking a question that has an assumption built into it so that it can’t be answered without appearing guilty.
+The loaded question fallacy asks a question with an assumption built in so that it can’t be answered without appearing guilty.

 Scenario